spatie/php-operators.com/resources/content/bitwise-06-bitshift-right.md

 related: ["bitshift-right-assignment", "bitshift-left"]
 ---

-This operator shift the bits of the first operand to the right by the number of positions specified in the second operand.
+Shift the bits of the first operand to the right by the number of positions specified in the second operand.

 ```php
 // Binary representation: 00010100